HEIGHTS OF ALAY TREK: 9 DAYS

 Moderate - challenging

-Enjoy your filling breakfast and get some energy before driving to the Tulpar Kol yurt camp (1 hour drive).
+Enjoy a filling breakfast and get some energy before driving to the Tulpar Kol yurt camp (a 1-hour drive).
 Leave your heavy bags before heading to the Traveler’s Pass.
 You are going to have a challenging, yet rewarding ascent through some of the most spectacular mountain scenery in Central Asia.
 The trail will lead you through the rugged terrain, glacial streams, rocky slopes, and alpine meadows.
 On top of it, you will enjoy your lunch with epic views before heading back to the yurt camp.
 Within 7 hours of hiking (round trip), your body will become acclimatized and adjust to the thin air.
 Have your dinner and a well-deserved rest at the yurt camp.

 Your adventure follows the river, descending towards the end of a beautiful mountain gorge.
 Grandiose views of the Kichik Alay mountain range will accompany you to the small village of Kyzyl-Shoro, and stop for lunch at the local homestay or cafe.
 After lunch, you go further to the yurt camp in Koshmoinok.